-Levelogger maintenance consists of cleaning the outside casing, the circulation holes and the optical infrared eyes.
+Levelogger maintenance consists of replacing o-rings, and cleaning the outside casing, the circulation holes and the optical infrared eyes.
 The required frequency of cleaning is dependent on several aspects of the monitored water quality.
 In freshwater with good to excellent water quality, the Levelogger cleaning requirements will be very minimal; amounting to a seasonal or even annual maintenance inspection.